oramasearch/orama-ui/packages/ui/README.md

    } from "@orama/ui/components";
    ```

-   Create your Orama client instance and wrap your application with the SearchRoot provider and compose your search interface:
+   Wrap your application with the SearchRoot provider and compose your search interface:

    ```tsx
    <SearchRoot client={orama}>